loganbvh/superscreen/docs/api/visualization.rst

 *************

-The ``superscreen.visualization`` module contains functions used to visualize the results contained in a :class:`superscreen.brandt.BrandtSolution`.
+The ``superscreen.visualization`` module contains functions used to visualize the results contained in a :class:`superscreen.brandt.Solution`.

 Fields
 ------